vindk8d/agent-tobi-rag/pm/features/rag-agent/prd-salesperson-copilot-rag.md

 27. The system must use Supabase for data persistence and user session management
 28. The frontend must be built using Next.js and Tailwind CSS

-### CRM Integration Requirements
-29. The system must provide access to CRM data through natural language queries about sales, customers, inventory, and performance
-30. The system must support queries about vehicle pricing, specifications, and availability from the CRM database
-31. The system must enable salespeople to query their personal sales pipeline, opportunities, and customer activities
-32. The system must provide access to employee information, branch data, and organizational hierarchy through conversational queries
-33. The system must support customer lookup by name, company, or contact information through natural language questions
-34. The system must enable inventory queries including vehicle availability, stock levels, and specifications
-35. The system must provide sales performance analytics accessible through conversational queries
-36. The system must support transaction and pricing information queries including discounts and promotions
-37. The system must maintain data security and access control when querying CRM information
-38. The system must provide accurate and up-to-date CRM information with source attribution

 ## Non-Goals (Out of Scope)

 - **Multi-language Support:** Initial version will only support English